 How to Make Chicken and Dumplings Soup

-Now that we’ve covered how to make dumplings and what ingredients go into this delicious soup, here’s how to make it all come together into the best chicken and dumplings:
+Now that we’ve covered how to make dumplings and what ingredients go into this soup, here’s how to make it all come together:

 - Sauté your veggies: In a large pot melt the butter over medium-high heat.
 Add the onion, carrots and celery.
 Cook for 5 minutes until the veggies begin to wilt.
 Add the garlic and cook for 1 minute longer.